 Sliced and packaged bread was introduced in America as early as 1928 but the widespread adoption of the sliced loaf in Australia coincided with the rise of supermarkets.
 The Tip Top brand was launched in 1958 and was Australia’s first national bread brand.

-The first packaged bread in Australia pre-dated Tip Top by more than 30 years.
+However, the first packaged bread in Australia pre-dated Tip Top by more than 30 years.
 In the early 1920s, the Victorian Railways had their own bakery.
 Not only did they produce bread for the railway’s refreshment rooms – they also baked thousands of loaves of raisin bread each month.
 These were sold ‘hygienically wrapped’ – Victoria’s first wrapped bread.

 During World War II, the US government briefly banned sliced bread because of “wasteful” packaging.
 In Australia, too, bread was no longer to be sliced or wrapped.
 The following article appeared in a Wagga Wagga newspaper in 1944: